 Gifted students are those whose potential is distinctly above average in one or more of the following domains : intellectual, creative, social and physical.
 Talented students are those whose skills are distinctly above average in one or more areas of human performance.
 1

-This descriptor is linked to Gagne’s work as in this document and demonstrated in his Differentiated Model of Giftedness and Talent with a linked video.
-Other models are also noted in the document listed above.
+This descriptor is linked to Gagne’s work as in this document and demonstrated in his Differentiated Model of Giftedness and Talent which has a linked video and links to a range of papers on Giftedness and Talent.

 Within the Australian system, gifted education can be found with individual students on special programs, within individual classrooms, in specialist classrooms such as OC Classes in NSW, in selective high schools, in specialist high schools, curriculum differentiation, through early entry to schooling and through accelerated progression once within the system.

 No individual method is best for all students.
 Gifted children are individuals and learn best in different ways and situations.
 They should be matched with the best system possible for them.
 If this can be done, then there should be maximum achievement and pleasure with their learning.

 For information regarding theorists whose theories impact Gifted education, check information included on the Theories page.